 SHREE HARI CHEMICALS EXPORT LIMITED

-The Directors have pleasure in presenting the Thirty-First Annual Report together with the Statement of Accounts for the year ended on March 31, 2018:
+The Directors have pleasure in presenting the Thirty-Second Annual Report together with the Statement of Accounts for the year ended on March 31, 2019.

 |Less: Provision for Taxation|

 OPERATIONS/ STATE OF COMPANY S AFFAIRS

 During the year under review, Sales were Rs.
 5052.13 Lakhs as against Rs.
 5463.74 Lakhs during the corresponding previous year resulting in a Loss of Rs.
 364.70 Lakhs as against loss of Rs.
 873.48 Lakhs for the previous year.
 Export earnings were Rs.
 722.86 Lakhs as against Rs.
 698.33 Lakhs during the corresponding previous year.

 In view of the loss, your directors do not recommend dividend on the equity shares of the Company for the financial year 2018-2019.

 MATERIAL CHANGES AND COMMITMENTS AFTER THE END OF THE FINANCIAL YEAR